 ANU College of Law International Merit Scholarship

 ANU is proud to offer the ANU College of Law International Merit Scholarship.
-The objective of the award is to attract and support top quality international postgraduate students to the ANU College of Law.

 Browse our Brochures & information materials section for our program fact sheets.